Phone-GWP-group

 • Focusing on the wrong holidays or demographics.

-• Mimicking competitors.
+• Mimicking your competitors.

 • Losing your brand differentiators.